m-fila/key4hep-doc/docs/getting_started/help.md

 # Getting help

-For discussion and help besides this documentation, you can reach the Key4hep  community via
+For assistance beyond this documentation, you can reach the Key4hep community via:

-- the [bugtracker](https://github.com/key4hep/key4hep-doc/issues).
-If you known that you are concerned with a specific key4hep package, then you can open an issue on that package repositories bugtracker.
-The [list](https://github.com/orgs/key4hep/repositories) of repositories is available on GitHub.
 - email: key4hep dash sw @ cern dot ch

+For issues or requests related to the documentation, please use the [bugtracker](https://github.com/key4hep/key4hep-doc/issues).

+For discussions or help with a specific Key4hep package, you can open a request on its repository's bug tracker.
+A [list of repositories](https://github.com/orgs/key4hep/repositories) is available on GitHub.